aws/aws-pdk/packages/type-safe-api/README.md

   }
 });

-// Create a CDK infrastructure project const infra = new AwsCdkTypeScriptApp({ ... });
+// Create a CDK infrastructure project.
+Can also consider PDKPipelineTsProject as an alternative! const infra = new AwsCdkTypeScriptApp({ ... });

 // Infrastructure can depend on the generated API infrastructure and runtime